Hoarder Home Cleanups

-Need hoarder help?
-Is your hoarder home so packed with stuff that you can barely move around in it?
+We do hoarder home cleanups!
+Do you need help?
+Is your home so packed with stuff that you can barely move around in it?
 Or do you have so many cats, dogs, or other animals that you can’t clean up after them all?
-Or have you somehow inherited one or more of these problems left behind by someone else?
+Have you somehow inherited one or more of these problems left behind by someone else?
 Do you or someone else want it cleaned up?
 You may have questions such as, when dealing with a mess created by a hoarder, where do you even begin?
 It’s a big job and one that can also be dangerous.
-Well, call ORC services and we will do the job!
-We know how difficult it will be, and we are prepared for it, both physically and mentally.
-No matter how bad it is, ORC Services technicians have the experience and training to resolve the problem.
-Sometimes, these cleanups will require the manpower and expertise of a biohazard cleanup company, such as ORC Services.
-Examples of these situations include a person who is an animal hoarder or a hoarding situation that involves an unattended death.

-Cleaning up the home of a hoarder, whether it be a “stuff hoarder,” or an, “animal hoarder,” can be very time consuming and challenging.
-There is much more to hoarding cleanup than just organizing and tossing things away.
-In fact, many hoarder’s homes are infested with rats, mice, roaches, and other animals.
+Cleaning up the home of a hoarder, whether it be “stuff,” or “animals,” can be very time consuming and challenging.
+There is much more to hoarding cleanups than just organizing and tossing things away.
+In fact, many such homes are infested with rats, mice, roaches, and other animals.
 They are also a breeding ground for mold and bacteria.

-Keep in mind that hoarding is the result of a mental disorder, and it may be very difficult to clean up the hoarder’s home with them there.
-The hoarder may well have another disorder as well, so you must be careful around them.
+Keep in mind that hoarding is the result of a mental disorder, and it may be very difficult to clean up the home with them there.
+They may well have another disorder as well, so you must be careful around them.
 They most often suffer from obsessive-compulsive personality disorder (OCPD), obsessive-compulsive disorder (OCD), attention-deficit hyperactive disorder (ADHD), and depression.

 Because of the above, the hoarder may well need to ask for professional mental counseling before they attempt to be a part of a cleaning-up.
 Otherwise, they may well have a very difficult time letting go of even the most obvious trash.

-Once you decide on an ORC Services hoarding cleanup services, then we will provide the following:
+Once you decide to have ORC provide the cleanup, then we do the following:

-- An assigned estimator/project manager that will walk you carefully through the whole process
+- We assign an estimator/project manager that will walk you carefully through the whole process.

-- No judgments will be made of the hoarders or their situation
+- ORC won’t make judgments of the person(s) or their situation.

-- Sorting and organizational services for the hoarder’s items
+- We perform sorting and organizational services for the person(s) property.

-- Dumpsters and/or trailers will be available for hauling away the unwanted items
+- We insure that dumpsters and/or trailers will be available for hauling away the unwanted items.